 Sourdough Bagels vs. Traditional Bagels

-• Health Considerations: Sourdough bagels tend to have a lower glycemic index because of the fermentation process.
-Additionally, they may be easier to digest, making them a better option for individuals sensitive to gluten.
+- Health Considerations: Sourdough bagels tend to have a lower glycemic index because of the fermenting .
+They can be easier to digest , making them a good pick for folks sensitive to gluten .

 The Perfect Sourdough Bagel Recipe